nishantrpai/engineering/2015-Twitter-Bot.md

 5. Deployed the app on heroku and changed the Twitter AUTH url.

-6. Hardest problems here were in **deployment**, consuming the data and tweeting weren't really a problem.
+6. Hardest problems here was in **deployment**, consuming the data and tweeting weren't really a problem.